LYK-love/LYK-love.github.io/source/_posts/Neural-Networks.md

-In this section we defined the `_backward` method for operations `__add__` and `__mul__`.
+In this section, we defined the `_backward` method for operations `__add__` and `__mul__`.
 It can be implied that we can define the  `_backward` method for whatever operation we want to compute it's gradient as long as it's feasible, i.e., the operation itself is **first-order differentiable**.

 However, we must call the `_backward` method for each node manually in some fixed order, we can't back propagate `c` before back propagate `e`.
 Is there any way to automate this process so that we can do back propagation only once and calculate the gradient for the whole graph?

 ## Backpropagate through the whole graph

-The solution is simple, we just need to:
+The solution is simple:

-1. Sort all the nodes in the computational graph in a topological order.
+1. Remember that the last node itself must set its gradient to 1.0.
-2. From the last node to the first node in the computational graph, call their `_backward` method seperately.
+2. Sort all the nodes in the computational graph in a topological order.
-3. Remember that the last node itself must set its gradient to 1.0.
+3. From the last node to the first node in the computational graph, call their `_backward` method seperately.

 Here's the code: